 Other activitiesYou can expect to be in lessons for around two to three hours each day, usually in the mornings or the afternoons.
 Outside of these you’ll have plenty of time to explore the history and culture of the places you’re visiting.
 You could also combine your dancing with other activities, such as learning Spanish in Granada, or practicing percussion skills in Cuba.

-More about Dancing
+More Dancing articles

 It doesn’t matter how experienced you are so long, as you have the passion, our top five dancing holidays in Colombia, Cuba, Granada and Italy will inspire you to kick up your heels and take to the floor.